alegresor/QMCGenerators.jl/docs/src/tutorial.md

  0.251783  0.983926  0.233902
 ```

-Alternative Lattice generating vectors are available in [this directory](https://bitbucket.org/dnuyens/qmc-generators/src/master/LATSEQ/).
+Alternative lattice generating vectors are available in [this directory](https://bitbucket.org/dnuyens/qmc-generators/src/master/LATSEQ/).
 For Lattices, after supplying the path you also need to pass the $m$ value in the file name

 ```jldoctest
 ls = LatticeSeqB2(3,"exod8_base2_m13.txt",13)